Contra Dance practice for Mountain Folk Festival

 I love the difference that dancing has made in my life, the friendships I’ve made, and the community I now share…all because I had the opportunity to dance in my youth.
 And that opportunity was only there because someone was taking the time to care enough to do the hard work to make it happen.
 I am forever grateful to the Ramsey’s and the Kelischeks, and I’m proud that current Director of Dance at the Folk School, Bob Dalsemer, is carrying it on.
 I know it’s a good thing because I can see it on the faces of these young dancers.

 I hope you enjoyed the interview with Robert Forsyth-Folk Dancer Extraordinaire.
-For those of you, who don’t have a clue what Contra Dancing looks like-here is a video made during Summer Dance Week at the John C. Campbell Folk School. (*Before you watch the video you need to stop the music player-the music controls are along the top of this page on the far left side-just under the Blind Pig logo.
-Click the center round button to stop the player.)
+For those of you, who don’t have a clue what Contra Dancing looks like-here is a video made during Summer Dance Week at the John C. Campbell Folk School.

 So have you ever been Contra Dancing?
 Are you familiar with other styles of folk dancing?